-Throughout the history of the NCAA, you'd be hard pressed to find a man revered more deeply—and universally—than John Wooden.
+You'd be hard pressed to find a coach revered more universally than John Wooden.

-He was known in his time for his work as a college basketball coach, but when he passed away last Friday night, we mourned the loss of a person.
-A pillar of integrity, a holdover from a simpler time, in an era that's fallen prey to pragmatism and decaying principles.
-And as the soul of amateur athletics continues to twist in the wind, hanging on for dear life, it's the soul of someone like Wooden that reminds us why we're fighting to protect this stuff in the first place.
+He was known for his work as a basketball coach, but when he passed away, we mourned the loss of a person.
+A pillar of integrity, a holdover from a simpler time, in an era that's fallen prey to decaying principles.
+And as the soul of amateur athletics continues to twist in the wind, it's the soul of someone like Wooden that reminds us why we're fighting to protect this stuff in the first place.

-He could have wrapped himself in championship banners and bathed in the money and fame that came with his professional success, but he always remained right-sized, taking great pains to remind himself and his players that the present is a gift.
-"Talent is God-given," he once said.
+He could have wrapped himself in banners and bathed in the fame that came with his success, but he remained right-sized, taking pains to remind himself and his players that the present is a gift.

-That's John Wooden, one of the greatest there ever was.
-Not as a coach, but as a person.
-He was, in a very literal sense, a treasure to the people around him, and to the people he left behind.
+He was a treasure to the people around him, and to the people he left behind.

-Not in an ambiguous way, either.
-No, John Wooden's UCLA program cheated.
-Real, honest-to-God (but not the NCAA) cheating.
-You can read more here, you can Google "Sam Gilbert UCLA," or you can go back through the archives and find the L.A.
-Times and NCAA Investigations that ultimately landed UCLA on two years' probation.
-In any case, a 1978 book by Jack Scott, Bill Walton: On the Road with the Portland Trail Blazers, painted a pretty definitive picture.
+Wooden's UCLA program cheated.
+You can read more here, you can Google "Sam Gilbert UCLA," or you can find the L.A.
+Times and NCAA investigations that landed UCLA on two years' probation.
+A 1978 book by Jack Scott, Bill Walton: On the Road with the Portland Trail Blazers, painted a definitive picture.

 "It's hard for me to have a proper perspective on financial matters, since I've always had whatever I wanted since I enrolled at UCLA."